ItotiaHarrison/job-tracker-frontend/README.md

 ## About The Project
 This is a front-end implementation of a Job application site.
 It is a complete front-end site with four pages:
-- The login and logout page
+- The login and sign in page
+- Users profile.
-- A dashboard page
+- A dashboard page.
-- Wishlist
+- Jobs page.
 -

 The significance of this project is: